Economic Development Finance and Incentives

 - Networking opportunities with the top economic development pros

-The Ohio Economic Development Association is proud to have partnered with JobsOhio and Ohio University Voinovich School to create the Ohio Economic Development Institute, the state’s premier professional development program for economic development professionals.
+The Ohio Economic Development Association is proud to partner with JobsOhio and Ohio University Voinovich School in the Ohio Economic Development Institute, the state’s premier professional development program for economic development professionals.

-Course Description: This two-day course is designed to provide economic development professionals with a strong understanding of the finance and incentive programs that are available and utilized in Ohio.
+This two-day course on line course will provide attendees with a strong understanding of the finance and incentive programs that are available and utilized in Ohio.
 Through interactive case studies, discussions, and speakers, the course will also give students the opportunity to work through real-world examples of how incentives are utilized.
 This will include both program details and how the programs are utilized in practice.
 The course will cover how the private capital markets work, public and private sector financing programs (such as JobsOhio, SBA, USDA, New Markets Tax Credits, etc.) along with incentives such as property and income tax credits, tax abatements, and grants at both the state and federal levels.

 The Ohio Certified Economic Developer (OhioCED) is state-specific credential for economic developers in Ohio.
 All professional development and continuing education programs offered though the Ohio Economic Development Association (OEDA) and/or through its advanced learning program, the Ohio Economic Development Institute (OEDI), provide credit for earning and maintaining the Ohio Certified Economic Developer.